Plant Operator Course Requirements, Fees, and Where to Study

 Where to Study Plant Operator Course

-- Kenya Institute of Highways and Building Technology (KIHBT): KIHBT is a renowned government-owned institution that offers the plant operator course at its Ngong Campus.
-The course equips participants with skills to operate various road construction equipment and machinery.
-Intakes are conducted every two months.
+1. Kenya Institute of Highways and Building Technology (KIHBT): KIHBT stands out as a premier government-owned institution offering plant operator courses.
+Located at its Ngong Campus, KIHBT provides hands-on training on various road construction equipment and machinery.
+With intakes every two months, this institute is known for its high-quality training and practical approach.

-- Sensei Institute of Technology: Sensei Institute has branches in Nairobi and Nakuru, providing training in plant operation.
-They offer standard and premium courses, allowing you to choose the number of machines you wish to be trained on.
-Successful course completion leads to an NTSA-endorsed license for the machines you trained on.
+2. Sensei Institute of Technology: With campuses in Nairobi and Nakuru, Sensei Institute is another excellent choice for plant operator training.
+They offer both standard and premium courses, allowing you to choose the extent and depth of your training.
+Completing a course here earns you an NTSA-endorsed license for the machines you've mastered.

-- International Plant Machinery Technical Training Institute (IPMTTI): IPMTTI is an NTSA-approved driving school that offers extensive technical training on plant operation, mechanics, and motor vehicle driving.
-The plant operator course covers theoretical and practical aspects of operating earthmoving and lifting machines.
+3. International Plant Machinery Technical Training Institute (IPMTTI): As an NTSA-approved driving school, IPMTTI offers extensive technical training in plant operation.
+Their focus on both theoretical and practical aspects of operating earthmoving and lifting machines makes them a great choice for comprehensive learning.

 READ ALSO: Diploma in Nursing Kenya Requirements, Qualifications, And Universities, Colleges Offering Them